MichaelCurrin/python-package-quickstart/docs/index.md

 ## Source Distributions vs Wheels

+Pre-built wheels are faster than using source distributions, but both are supported.

 From [pip docs](https://packaging.python.org/tutorials/installing-packages/#source-distributions-vs-wheels)

 > `pip` can install from either Source Distributions (sdist) or Wheels, but if both are present on PyPI, pip will prefer a compatible wheel.